 J Sears & Co was the largest shoe manufacturer and distributor in the world.

-John George Sears (1870 – 1916) was the son of James George Sears, a Northampton leather seller, who employed two men and three boys in 1871.
+John George Sears (1870 – 1916) was the son of a Northampton leather seller.
 He was raised as a Congregationalist.

 Sears began his working life as a clicker (one who cuts the uppers for shoes and boots from leather).
 He eventually rose to the position of factory foreman.